ArthurSonzogni/chromiumos-platform2/patchpanel/README.md

 (formerly arc-networkd).

-Patchpanel is the network control plane manager for all guest application platforms running inside virtual machines (ARCVM, Termina, PluginVM) or containers (ARC++).
+Patchpanel is the network control plane manager for all guest application platforms running inside virtual machines (ARCVM, Termina VM, Parallels VM) or containers (ARC++).
 Patchpanel configures and controls the network datapath for these guest platforms and provides additional services and features:
 *   Creation and configuration of virtual ethernet interface pairs for ARC++.
-*   Creation and configuration of TAP devices for CrosVM (ARCVM, Termina and PluginVM).
+*   Creation and configuration of TAP devices for CrosVM (ARCVM, Termina VM, and Parallels VM).
 *   Configuration of source NAT and IP forwarding for all guest platforms, and configuration of inbound firewall destination NAT rules for ARC.
 *   IPv6 NDProxy forwarder implementing [RFC 4389] and proxying ICMPv6 traffic